Today's Articles

 The Underground Railroad in America, a story

-The Underground Railroad is celebrated on this date in 1787.
-This organization helped escaped African slaves from the Antebellum South on their journey to freedom in the North, to Canada, and to Mexico.
+On this date, in 1787, the Underground Railroad is celebrated.
+This organization helped escaped African slaves from the Antebellum South on their journey to freedom in the North, Canada, and Mexico.

 It is believed that it started and got its name when Isaac T. Hopper, a Quaker, organized a system for hiding and aiding escaped slaves.
 Opponents of slavery, abolitionists allowed their homes, called stations, to be used as places where escaped slaves were provided with food, shelter, and money.
-The various routes went through 14 northern states, Canada, and Texas heading to Mexico.
+The routes crossed 14 northern states, Canada and Texas, heading to Mexico.

 It is estimated that by 1850, around 3,000 people worked on the Underground Railroad.
 Some of the best-known people who provided help on the route included William Still, Gerrit Smith, Salmon Chase, David Ruggle, Thomas Garrett, William Purvis, Jane Grey Swisshelm, William Wells Brown, Frederick Douglass, Henry David Thoreau, Lucretia Mott, Charles Langston, Levi Coffin, and Susan B. Anthony.